 Make sure you are using each and every character to its full potential.
 You have 155 characters, and that is it.
 Most importantly, don’t use this space for keyword stuffing.
 If you aren’t sure what keyword stuffing is, it’s repeating keywords in an unnatural way to try to increase ranking.
 It’s a great way to get flagged as a spammer.

 4. Your meta descriptions don’t include target keywords

 While this is more for SEO than anything else, having a target keyword within your meta description is best practice.

 Meta tag mistakes are easy to make but also easy to correct.
 While it may seem daunting and a lot to manage, keeping these rules in check will help you grow your online presence through more optimized social sharing and increased SEO visibility—a win/win for publishers.

-Sign up for our newsletter to get tips, tricks, social media news, best practices and guidelines to build the best social media strategy.
+Sign up for our newsletter for tips, tricks, news, best practices, and guidelines to build the best social media strategy.